Posted July 2nd, 2017 by & filed under Wild Heart Gallery, Creativity & More, Art Therapy at SWC.

 On May 20, 2016 the Wild Heart Gallery hosted the opening night of Honoring the Spectrum of Self, an exhibition where Southwestern College staff, faculty, and students were invited to investigate the sacred pieces that have shaped them as an individual or within the collective.
 The show featured a variety of works installed within…

-Posted November 3rd, 2015 by Donna Harrington & filed under Student & Alumni Stories.
+Posted November 3rd, 2015 by & filed under Student & Alumni Stories.

 Graduate Student, Amy Gordon, shares a powerful experience of her first Dias de los Muertos event.…

-Posted October 24th, 2015 by Beth Lykins & filed under Student & Alumni Stories, Consciousness & Mindfulness.
+Posted October 24th, 2015 by & filed under Consciousness & Mindfulness, Student & Alumni Stories.

 On Monday evenings there is an informal gathering of writers in the art studio building on the campus of SWC.
 Facilitated by Ann Filemyr, this group in dedicated to self exploration and expression through writing.
 The rules are simple: keep your hand moving, suspend judgment, and it is OK to write bad stuff.
 The exercises…

-Posted April 23rd, 2015 by Magdalena Karlick & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More.
+Posted April 23rd, 2015 by & filed under Wild Heart Gallery, Creativity & More, Art Therapy at SWC.